 The vision, which is inspired by the country’s ancient civilization, is “taking into consideration the rights of new generations in a prosperous life, the SDS focuses on three main dimensions: economic, social, and environmental.”
 The plan seeks to

-“Achieve a competitive, balanced, diversified and knowledge-based economy, characterized by justice, social integration, and participation, with a balanced and diversified ecosystem, benefiting from its strategic location and human capital to achieve sustainable development for a better life to all Egyptians.”
+“Achieve a competitive, balanced, diversified, and knowledge-based economy, characterized by justice, social integration, and participation, with a balanced and diversified ecosystem, benefiting from its strategic location and human capital to achieve sustainable development for a better life for all Egyptians.”

-Some of the Key Performance Indicators (KPIs) that the country has set is to have a GDP growth rate of 12% by 2030, Public Debt to GDP ratio of 75%, inflation rate of 3-5% from the current 11.8 percent and a female labor force participation of 35%.
+Some of the Key Performance Indicators (KPIs) that the country has set are to have a GDP growth rate of 12% by 2030, a Public Debt to GDP ratio of 75%, an inflation rate of 3-5% from the current 11.8 percent, and a female labor force participation of 35%.
 To get a more detailed overview, here’s the SDS document.

 The country’s plan “aims to eliminate poverty and reduce inequality by 2030.
 South Africa can realize these goals by drawing on the energies of its people, growing an inclusive economy, building capabilities, enhancing the capacity of the state, and promoting leadership and partnerships throughout society.”

-Some of the challenges the country is facing include a very low workforce, the education quality for black people is poor, high levels of corruption, uneven distribution and poor public service, among others.
-However, the country is making strides to tremendous growth.
+Some of the challenges the country is facing include a very low workforce, the education quality for black people is poor, high levels of corruption, uneven distribution, and poor public service, among others.
+However, the country is making strides toward tremendous growth.

 Mara, the company behind this feat, already has full-scale production models that are on sale.
 President Paul Kagame is also seeking lots of partnerships for green growth and a circular economy.
 Consequently, the future of Rwanda in the next decade looks great.
-Here’s a deep dive into its masterplan.
+Here’s a deep dive into its Vision 2020 master plan.

 Inasmuch as our list caps at 10, there are other African countries taking great strides towards development.
 However, if you know any other project in any African country that will be a gamechanger in the coming decade, let us know in the comment box.
 We anticipate your comment and contribution.